Statement revised October 24, 2020

 - Posting of Information About What Will Be Tested Based on the 12th Edition.
-For each of the 8 Parts of Step One, a separate new document on What Will Be Tested, using 12th edition references, will be posted on the NAP website soon after the 2020 NAP Training Conference, along with practice questions for that Part.
-Each “What Will Be Tested” document will include comments drawing specific attention to any relevant changes from the 11th to the 12th edition in the material that will be tested.
-A similar “What Will Be Tested” document covering Step Two will also be posted.
+For each of the 8 Parts of Step One, a separate new document on What Will Be Tested, using 12th edition references, is posted on the NAP website, along with practice questions for that Part.
+Each “What Will Be Tested” document includes comments drawing specific attention to any relevant changes from the 11th to the 12th edition in the material that will be tested.
+A similar “What Will Be Tested” document covering Step Two is also posted.

 - Remember that you get three chances to successfully complete each Part in Step One.
 If you miss a 12th edition change on the first try, feedback will show you what you got wrong and what you should have answered, so you will be better prepared for the next try.

 Really, not daunting at all!
 You CAN do it!